32nd Infantry Division (United States): Casualties and decorations

 The division was still engaging German troops east of the Meuse River when the Armistice was finally signed.
 The division suffered a total of 13,261 casualties, including 2,250 men killed in action and 11,011 wounded, placing it third in the number of battle deaths among U.S. Army divisions.
 The American, French, and Belgian governments decorated more than 800 officers and enlisted men for their gallantry in combat.

-All four infantry regiments, the three artillery regiments, and the division's three machine gun battalions all were awarded the Croix de guerre by the Republic of France.
+All four infantry regiments, the three artillery regiments, and the division's three machine gun battalions were awarded the Croix de guerre by the Republic of France.
 The flag and standard of every unit in the division was authorized four American battle streamers.
 The 32nd Division was the only American division recognized with a nom-de-guerre by an Allied nation during the war.

-Inactivation and reorganization
+Inactivation

 Following the war's end, the division served in the Army of Occupation in Germany, commanded by Maj.
 Gen. William Lassiter.
-The division was inactivated on 5 April 1919.
-On 24 July 1924, the 32nd Division was reorganized incorporating National Guard units from Wisconsin and Michigan.
-Its headquarters home was at Lansing, Michigan.
+The 32nd Division headquarters arrived at the port of Hoboken, New Jersey, aboard the troopship U.S.S.
+George Washington on 5 May 1919 after 16 months of overseas service and was demobilized 23 May 1919 at Camp Custer.

 Interwar period

+In accordance with the National Defense Act of 1920, the 32nd Division was allotted to the states of Wisconsin and Michigan and assigned to the VI Corps in 1921.
+The division headquarters was reorganized and federally recognized on 24 July 1924 at Sparta, Wisconsin, under Major General Robert Bruce McCoy.
+After McCoy's death from illness, the headquarters was relocated on 21 June 1926 to Lansing, Michigan, under the command of Major General Guy Wilson.
+Wilson was succeeded by Major General Irving Fish of Milwaukee, Wisconsin, on 22 December 1938.

-In the period between the World Wars, the 32nd Division was understrength, with training rarely leaving the local drill hall except for the yearly summer encampment.
-During 1937 and 1938, the 107th Engineer Battalion trained at Camp Grayling in Michigan, with emphasis on boat drills and float bridging.
-The Regiment was short of men, had no vehicles, and what equipment it had was of World War I vintage.
+In the period between the World Wars, the 32nd Division was understrength, with training rarely leaving the local drill hall except for the yearly summer encampment and occasional corps area or army maneuvers.
+During most years, the division's units trained within their respective states; Michigan units at Camp Grayling, and Wisconsin units at Camp McCoy, Camp Williams, or Camp Douglas.
+For at least one year, in 1937, the division’s subordinate units trained over 100 company-grade officers of the Organized Reserve 101st Division at Camp Williams.
+In 1937 and 1938, the 107th Engineer Regiment trained at Camp Grayling with emphasis on boat drills and float bridging.
+The regiment was short of men, had no vehicles, and what equipment it had was of World War I vintage.
+The division staff mostly conducted joint training at Camp Grayling, with the Wisconsin elements of the staff training at Camp Douglas in those years when they did not go to Camp Grayling.
+The staff also participated in the Sixth Corps Area command post exercises in 1931, 1932, and 1936, and the large Second Army command post exercises in Chicago in 1933 and at Fort Knox, Kentucky, in September 1938.